 A virtual private server (VPS) is another type of dedicated Server.
 You can think of it as a construction site where you build your single-purpose machine onsite using different pieces from different places to get exactly what you want.
 VPS are somewhat more flexible than dedicated servers because they can be scaled up or down depending on how much demand there is at any given time; however.
-They don’t offer the same level of customization as their cousins do since they’re built around specific functions rather than being explicitly customized for each customer as a dedicated server would be.
+They don’t offer the same level of customization as their cousins do since they’re built around specific functions rather than being explicitly customized for each customer as a Cheap dedicated server would be.

 Which kind of dedicated Server should you choose and why?